The location where Robert DiBernardo was murdered

 Angelo Ruggiero

 Following Castellano's death, there were calls to promote "DiB" to the position of capo.
-However, Gotti stubbornly resisted these requests for reasons that remain unknown.
+However, Gotti resisted these requests for reasons that remain unknown.

-By the summer of 1986, Ruggiero also reportedly owed "DiB" roughly $250,000.
+Furthermore, Ruggiero reportedly owed "DiB" approximately $250,000.

 Sammy the Bull